rotem-abir/Memory-Wash/ReadMe.md

 `shuffleDeck(array)`

-- Takes an array and mixes its elements.
+- Takes an array and mixes its elements

 `buildDeck(deck)`